How to Conduct Asian Studies during the Pandemic?

 Emphasis is put on digital research methods.
 They not only enable researchers to collect digital data at a distance, but they also provide tools for computer-assisted analysis of big data.
 Given the exponentially expanding amount of digital data, knowledge of these methods opens up possibilities for new approaches in research.

-The Asia Network is also developing online teaching materials about online ethnographic methods and computer assisted methods to help students and scholars to redesign their data collection methods.
-These online lectures will be launched in early 2021.
+The Asia Network has also developed online teaching materials about online ethnographic methods and computer assisted methods to help students and scholars to redesign their data collection methods.
+The materials are available for students and staff members at the member universities of the Network.

 Fieldwork at a distance